GoogleCloudPlatform/csp-config-management/README.md

 This repository contains example repos for [Anthos Config Management][1].

-To use these examples, install the Anthos Config Management operator on your Kubernetes cluster and and create a custom resource that points at one of the included examples by setting the `policyDir` field to the directory of the desired example (e.g. `foo-corp`).
+To use these examples, install the Anthos Config Management operator on your Kubernetes cluster and create a custom resource that points at one of the included examples by setting the `policyDir` field to the directory of the desired example (e.g. `foo-corp`).